Staff Nursing vs. Travel Nursing: What's the Difference?

 Staff Nursing Jobs are Generally Permanent

 Staff nursing jobs are typical nursing jobs.
-Staff nurses provide patient care in a hospital, clinic or other healthcare setting.
+Staff nurses provide patient care in a hospital, clinic or another healthcare setting.

 Collins Dictionary defines a staff nurse as a nurse “whose rank is just below that of a charge nurse.”